Siris2314/NecroAtomicBot/README.md

 #### Add NecroAtomic to your server: https://dsc.gg/necroatomic

-#### If you have any questions about the Bot, feel free to join our support server for help: https://discord.gg/jY8Esuxfh9
+#### If you have any questions about the Bot, feel free to join our support server for help: https://discord.gg/jY8Esuxfh9 (This link does not work)

   &nbsp;